DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit Feather ESP32-S3/DC Motor FeatherWing/README.md

 ## Motion Activated Peristaltic Soap Dispenser
+- Can also be used for motion activated plant watering

 ### Hardware:
 - [Adafruit ESP32-S3 Feather 4MB Flash 2MB PSRAM](https://www.adafruit.com/product/5477) (Any feather will work, this is what I had laying around)